prlambert/prlambert.github.com/bookshelf.md

 ---

 # Bookshelf
+*Last updated: December 2019*

 *This was inspired by Patrick Collison's [bookshelf](https://patrickcollison.com/bookshelf) and Nassim Taleb's [description of Umberto Eco's library](https://books.google.com/books?id=GSBcQVd3MqYC&newbks=1&newbks_redir=0&lpg=PP1&dq=the%20black%20swan&pg=PA1#v=onepage&q&f=false) at the beginning of The Black Swan.*

-This page lists most of the books on my physical bookshelf.
-I've moved a couple times as an adult and done a few purges, so these bias towards my recent interests.

 Sonia (my wife) says I have a book buying addiction.
-I don't want this page to give the impression this is an exercise in ego, so I need admit this up front: I've only read 25% of these books.
-That might be generous.
-I've read a few chapters of another 10-15%, or use them reference texts.
-Over half I've never opened.
-I consider those my reading list, and I always seem to add to it faster than I can read.
+I don't want this page to give and inflated impression so I need admit this up front: I've only read a quarter of these books.
+Maybe.
+That is probably generous.

+This page contains most of the books on my physical bookshelf, my kindle, and my Amazon wishlist.
+I've moved a couple times as an adult and done a few purges, so many of the books I bought earlier in life aren't listed.
+I haven't included textbooks, children's books, travel books, cookbooks, or anything I found too embarassing.

-I'm organizing my books by broad area because some level of organization probably helps you when reading this.
-It's also roughly how I aspire to organize my physical bookshelf, which is usually in a semi-disordered approximation of these lists.
+I'm organizing my books broadly by subject because I hope it helps you navigate.
+It's also roughly how I aspire to organize my actual bookshelf, which is usually in a semi-disordered approximation of these lists.
 Some of the books could live in multiple categories.
-The categories aren't standard, they're my labels.
+This is entirely my own categorization, i.e. non-standard.

-I've included a Top 10 section to call out a few books that had an outsized impact on my thinking.
+I've included a section to call out a few books that had an outsized impact on my thinking.
 I've read all of those.
-The 10 aren't ordered and each book is also listed in a category section.
+Each of those are also listed in a subject section.

+All sections are organized alphabetically by author's first name.

 {% assign sections = site.data.booksections %}